 Patricia A. Watson, Ph.D.

-Dr. Watson has been a principal of the Business History Group since 1993.
-She received her B.A. in English from the University of California, Berkeley, and her M.A. and Ph.D. in history from Johns Hopkins University, specializing in the history of medicine.
-She is a writer/producer/creative director for print, web, and interactive exhibits.
+Dr. Watson holds a B.A. in English from the University of California, Berkeley, and an M.A. and Ph.D. in history from Johns Hopkins University.

 Among her books are Charting the Unfinished Course: A Family History (2013); The Front Line in the War on HIV/AIDS: Case Studies from the African Comprehensive HIV/AIDS Partnerships (ACHAP) (2000); Building A Web of Influence: A History of the International AIDS Vaccine Initiative (IAVI) (2007); Henry Schein: A History of Success (2008); Building Values and Traditions: One Hundred Years of Coopers & Lybrand (1998); Crane: 150 Years Together (2005).
 She was Creative Director and Exec.
 Producer for Becoming American Express: 150 Years of Reinvention and Customer Service.